1887

 • Retain the right to prescribe certain antibiotics.

-Following the PROTECT ME guidance can help reduce resistance:
+Following the guidance can help combat AMR:

 Consider non-bacterial disease (e.g. viral infection), nutritional imbalance or metabolic disorders where antibiotic therapy would be redundant.
-Remember also that some bacterial disease will self-resolve without antibiotics.
+Remember that some bacterial disease will self-resolve without antibiotics.
 Offer a non-prescription form to support a decision not to prescribe antibiotic therapy.
+Prophylactic antibiotics are not a substitute for surgical asepsis and their use around surgery should be carefully considered.
+Prophylactic antibiotics are only appropriate in a few medical cases (e.g. immunocompromised patients).

-Before prescribing antibiotics, consider which bacteria are likely to be involved and how effectively the chosen drug will penetrate the target site.
-Use the shortest effective course and avoid underdosing.
-Ensure compliance with appropriate formulation and clear instructions.
+Before prescribing antibiotics, consider which bacteria are likely to be involved and how effectively the chosen drug will penetrate the target site (e.g. prostatitis, osteomyelitis).
+Consider pharmacokinetics and drug interactions with concurrent medication.
+Provide instructions, including demonstrations, on how to administer prescribed antibiotics.

 A customized practice policy can guide antibiotic selection to address the bacterial infections and resistance patterns that you encounter, minimizing inappropriate use.

 Share this important message to reduce the threat from multi-resistant strains of bacteria and improve the health of pets and people.
+Encourage return of leftover antibiotics for safe disposal.

 In 2019, the EMA launched a public consultation on its updated scientific advice on the categorization of antibiotics.
 The scientific advice ranks antibiotics by considering both the risk that their use in animals causes to public health through the possible development of antimicrobial resistance and the need to use them in veterinary medicine.
-It now addresses all classes of antibiotics, including those classified as critically important antimicrobials for human health by the World Health Organization (see Appendix of Useful Websites).
-Readers are encouraged to check and consider the EMA’s updated scientific advice on the categorization of antibiotics when prescribing these medicines for animals in their care.
-The categorization can also be used as a tool for the preparation of treatment guidelines (Appendix of Useful Websites).
-The classification comprises four categories:
+It now addresses all classes of antibiotics, including those classified as critically important antimicrobials for human health by the World Health Organization (see Useful websites).

 • includes antibiotics that are currently not authorized in veterinary medicine in the European Union (EU).
-These medicines may not be used in food-producing animals and may be given to individual companion animals only under exceptional circumstances
+These medicines may not be used in food-producing animals and may be given to individual companion animals only under exceptional circumstances.

 • refers to quinolones, 3rd- and 4th-generation cephalosporins and polymyxins.
-Antibiotics in this category are critically important in human medicine and their use in animals should be restricted to mitigate the risk to public health
+Antibiotics in this category are critically important in human medicine and their use in animals should be restricted to mitigate the risk to public health.

 • covers antibiotics for which alternatives in human medicine generally exist in the EU, but only few alternatives are available in certain veterinary indications.
-These antibiotics should only be used when there are no antibiotic substances in Category D that would be clinically effective
+These antibiotics should only be used when there are no antibiotic substances in Category D that would be clinically effective.

 • includes antibiotics that should be used as first line treatments, whenever possible.
 These antibiotics can be used in animals in a prudent manner.
 This means that unnecessary use and long treatment periods should be avoided, and group treatment should be restricted to situations where individual treatment is not feasible.